 The conversations that we’re talking about here are not intended to take up a significant amount of your valuable time.
 In fact, depending on your goals and the nature of your organization, you may really only need to meet with a few key people from different teams on a quarterly basis.

-The important thing to remember, though, is that these discussions, and the insights they provide, will improve your marketing decisions.
+The important thing to remember, though, is that these discussions, and the marketing insights they provide, will improve your marketing decisions.
 By blending a range of expertise and diverse perspectives with your own, your marketing will be better informed, better targeted, and better produced.

 So, give yourself permission to slow down (at least a little bit) and listen.